-This course is a continuation of EN110.
-Emphasis is placed on accuracy of information, meticulous observance of format, and clarity and effectiveness in written English.
+This course is a continuation of EN 110.
+Emphasis is placed on information, meticulous observance of format, and clarity and effectiveness in written English.
 Students will develop critical reading skills and learn the techniques of both primary and secondary research.
-Prerequisite: Students must complete EN110 with a "C" or better before enrolling in this course
+Course offering: Fall & Spring semester every year.
+Prerequisite: Students must complete EN 110 with a "C" or better.